Despair

 1882, Painting, Oil, Canvas , Realism

-Maria Bashkirtseva painted the psychologically intense work "Despair."
-This piece was created during her second visit to her homeland, in her native Havrontsi, in 1881, and it is unmistakably autobiographical.
+The artwork is probably autobiographical.
 While it cannot be confirmed with certainty that the figure in the painting is indeed the artist herself (the woman is depicted in twilight with her face covered by her hand).
 The autobiographical aspect here lies more in the expression of the heroine’s emotional state, which resonates with the artist’s mood at a particular moment.

 The artistic means in this painting are minimal but loaded with meaning and symbolism.
 The dominant black color, symbolizing grief and even death, contrasts with the dim wall, the woman’s dark attire, and the oppressive black curtain, which seems to encroach upon her figure as if it might engulf her entirely along with the twilight.